 Across the world this June, people in many countries will celebrate the summer solstice, nowhere more so than in Sweden, where ‘Midsommar’ is a time to welcome the long summer days, to be thankful for the fertility of Earth, and to head for the countryside for a holiday.
 Across Scandinavia, people decorate their houses with flower garlands and tree branches, and friends meet to eat and drink.
 Bonfires burn on the lakes and beaches, dancers swirl around the midsummer pole, and young women put flowers under their pillows to induce dreams of future husbands.

 Throughout the UK a wide range of events marks the occasion.
-One of the most famous solstice celebrations anywhere, takes place within the impressive stone circle of England’s Stonehenge.
-It is the one day of the year when it’s possible to walk among the huge standing stones – usually visitors must view them from around the perimeter.
+One of the most famous solstice celebrations anywhere, takes place at the impressive stone circle of England’s Stonehenge.
 Some 20,000 people will gather here, some simply to see the sun rise, others for the spiritual experience, some dressed in flowing robes to join in pagan ceremonies.

 Once a year at sunrise, here at the mysterious monument of Stonehenge, the solstice forms a strange link between the ancients and the world of today.